aftersound/thoughts/docs/some-thoughts-on-data-topology.md

   - often run on different platforms
   - many you and your team don't have control
 - information and knowledge are scattered
-  - among different forms of documents
+  - among all kinds of documents
-  - among codes in different code base
+  - among codes in different code bases
+  - among minds of different people

 I have been looking for something that can not only given straight answers to most of the questions, but also provide a more complete view with enough clarity on how data flows through the components, include those in upstream team's control, those in my team's scope, those in